myswang/scuffed-snake/README.md

 ## Controls

  - W/A/S/D or arrow keys: Move the snake
- - ENTER: Restart the game
+ - Enter: Restart the game
+ - Escape: Quit the game